COVID-19 is a potentially severe viral infection that affects your lungs and airways.

 The virus spreads:

 Unlike with many respiratory viruses, you can spread the virus that causes COVID-19 before you have any symptoms.
-If you don't know you have the virus, you can easily pass it on and not know it.
+If you don't know you have the virus, you can pass it on and not know it.

 There are hundreds of different coronaviruses that are all related.
 Most of them infect only animals.